 (Links below will open in a new window)

-Red Legged Frogs are seen in gardens, wilderness ponds and at UCSC Arboretum.
+Red Legged Frogs are seen in gardens, wilderness ponds and at the UCSC Arboretum.

 Its migratory birding season.
 This is a principal feeding and nesting area: Elkhorn Slough attracts over 340 species.
 Other popular spotting areas are at Wilder Ranch State Park and at the UCSC Arboretum.

 Northern Elephant Seals breeding colonies are being formed at Año Nuevo State Reserve.
 Two-ton adult bulls are first to arrive and fight for dominant positions.
 They are followed by pregnant females and birthing begins shortly after the female landing.